diegojromerolopez/congolway/README.md

 ## Features
 * Parallel next generation implementation.
 * Storing instances of Game of Life in text files.
-* Generation of GIF animations for your game of life instances.
+* Generation of GIF and APNG animations for your game of life instances.
 * Tested and developed following the advice of Go community.